Ron-Tagne/Diabetes-melitus-project/README.md

 ## 3. **Data Source**

-This dataset was sources from the 'Stroke Prediction' by Chris X. The dataset can be accessed via the Kaggle platform, at the following [link](https://www.kaggle.com/code/docxian/stroke-prediction/data).
+The dataset utilized for this project is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
+This data was sources from the 'Diabetes Dataset' by Mehmet Akturk.
+The dataset can be accessed via the Kaggle platform, at the following [link](https://www.kaggle.com/datasets/mathchi/diabetes-data-set).

 ## 4. **File Descriptions**